Top 11 Best Soccer Recovery Techniques Worth your Time

 Grounding therapy, also known as earthing, is real and it is a practice that involves connecting your bare feet to the Earth by walking barefoot on soil, grass, sand, or concrete.
 Grounding is an effective recovery strategy that has been shown to have several benefits for overall health, reducing inflammation, improving sleep, and increasing energy levels because you are literally absorbing the free energy of Earth.

 Grounding can be done, before, after, and even during a training session, and this is one of those recovery techniques that you cannot overdo.
-The more time you spend grounded, the better you may feel because this directly helps improve your mitochondrial function.

 Red Light Therapy